 Back at the Cyimbili Coffee Plantation, there is a simple slogan.
 It asks: “Can a simple cup of coffee change lives?”.
 The answer follows: “Just look to the hills of Cyimbili.
 They are full of hope.”

-There are a further 30,000 women farmers across Rwanda who would be very likely to agree that it can.
+There are more than 30,000 women farmers across Rwanda who would be very likely to agree that it can.

 Inspired to see and taste it all for yourself?
 Our trekking, kayaking and wild camping adventure in Rwanda stops at both Question Coffee, and visits the Cyimbili Hills.